-My team is made up of the best lighting assistants, second photographers, photo editors, retouchers, and album designers I know, to ensure that everything about your experience leaves you feeling well taken care of and supported, and that your photos, prints, and album are gorgeous beyond your expectations.
+On my team: the best lighting assistants, second photographers, photo editors, retouchers, and album designers, to ensure that everything about your experience leaves you feeling well taken care of and supported, and that your photos, prints, and album are gorgeous beyond your expectations.

 Your Engagement Period